Alex Haley: Roots

-In 1976 Haley published Roots: The Saga of an American Family, a novel based on his family's history, going back to slavery days.
-It started with the story of Kunta Kinte, who was kidnapped in the Gambia in 1767 and transported to the Province of Maryland to be sold as a slave.
+In 1976, Haley published Roots: The Saga of an American Family, a novel based on his family's history, going back to slavery days.
+It started with the story of Kunta Kinte, who was kidnapped in The Gambia in 1767 and transported to the Province of Maryland to be sold as a slave.
 Haley claimed to be a seventh-generation descendant of Kunta Kinte, and his work on the novel involved twelve years of research, intercontinental travel, and writing.
 He went to the village of Juffure, where Kunta Kinte grew up and listened to a tribal historian (griot) tell the story of Kinte's capture.
 Haley also traced the records of the ship, The Lord Ligonier, which he said carried his ancestor to the Americas.

 Haley stated that the most emotional moment of his life occurred on September 29, 1967, when he stood at the site in Annapolis, Maryland, where his ancestor had arrived from Africa in chains exactly 200 years before.
 A memorial depicting Haley reading a story to young children gathered at his feet has since been erected in the center of Annapolis.Roots was eventually published in 37 languages.
 Haley won a special Pulitzer Prize for the work in 1977.
 The same year, Roots was adapted as a popular television miniseries of the same name by ABC.
 The serial reached a record-breaking 130 million viewers.
 Roots emphasized that black Americans have a long history and that not all of that history is necessarily lost, as many believed.
 Its popularity also sparked a greatly increased public interest in genealogy.

-In 1979 ABC aired the sequel miniseries, Roots: The Next Generations, which continued the story of Kunta Kinte's descendants.
+In 1979, ABC aired the sequel miniseries, Roots: The Next Generations, which continued the story of Kunta Kinte's descendants.
 It concluded with Haley's travel to Juffure.
 Haley was portrayed at different ages by Kristoff St. John, The Jeffersons actor Damon Evans, and Tony Award winner James Earl Jones.
 In 2016, History aired a remake of the original miniseries.
-Haley appeared briefly, portrayed by Tony Award winner Laurence Fishburne.
+Haley appeared briefly, portrayed by Tony Award-winner Laurence Fishburne.

-Haley was briefly a "writer in residence" at Hamilton College in Clinton, New York, where he began work on Roots.
+Haley was briefly a "writer in residence" at Hamilton College in Clinton, New York, where he began writing Roots.
 He enjoyed spending time at a local bistro called the Savoy in nearby Rome, where he would sometimes pass the time listening to the piano player.
 Today, there is a special table in honor of Haley at the Savoy, and a painting of Haley writing Roots on a yellow legal tablet.